CBS Outdoor to go after more ad dollars as new company

 "If you are looking for cover and frequency on a particular demographic, people's travel patterns are repetitive," Male said.
 "It's a great argument for greater efficiency for advertising dollars."

-CBS Outdoor competes with Clear Channel Outdoor Holdings Inc and Lamar Advertising Co.
+CBS Outdoor competes with Clear Channel Outdoor Holdings Inc (CCO.N) and Lamar Advertising Co (LAMR.O).

 In 2013, CBS Outdoor reported revenue of $1.3 billion and net income of $143.5 million.